Pearls from artists* # 430

 Comments are welcome!

 Posted on November 25, 2020, in Art in general, Inspiration, Pearls from Artists, Quotes and tagged artist, “Schemer”, battle, distinctly, eloquently, express, expressed, formula, governing, grinds, himself, indifferent, Jean Francois Millet, Mariella Guzzoni, ourselves, perhaps, pleasure, soft pastel on sandpaper, stamped, thought, Vincent's Books: Van Gogh and the Writers Who Inspired Him.
 Bookmark the permalink.
-Leave a comment.
+Comments Off on Pearls from artists* # 430.